gokulnair2001/AlignKit/Perfomance_Test_Report.md

 ### **5. Boot Constraint Setup Performance**

 The time required to initialize and apply constraints directly impacts the app's launch performance.
-With AlignKit, we observed a significant improvement in **constraint setup performance**, ensuring faster boot times and a smoother user experience right from the start.
+With AlignKit, we observed a significant improvement in **constraint setup performance** compared to the market alternative, ensuring faster boot times and a smoother user experience right from the start.
+The perfomance can be further improved by cold starting the framework.

 | **Result Comparison** |
 | --- |